Highly Capable Education Program - Questions & Answers

-Who do I contact if I have questions?Each school has a certificated teacher (Differentiation Specialist) and/or counselor who is responsible for serving as the case manager for highly capable students.
-For students in grades K-4, the Differentiation Specialist also provide direct service for highly capable students.
+Who do I contact if I have questions?Each school has a certificated teacher and/or a school counselor who are responsible for serving as the case manager for highly capable students.
+For students in grades K-4, the certificated teacher will also provide direct service for students in the highly capable program.

 - Our teachers and schools are continuing to develop strategies for differentiation within the classrooms to ensure that every student is challenged and supported with a rigorous academic program